 3. Consider SMART Goals

-To make sure goals can be easily understood and have the greatest chance of success, you should set SMART goals.
+To make sure goals can be easily understood and have the greatest chance of success, set SMART goals in your sales plan.
 SMART goals are specific, measurable, actionable, realistic, and time-sensitive.
 For example, “increase sales by 15% this quarter compared to last” is a SMART goal.

 SMART goals meet the following criteria: